Have a question? Send us an email at firstname.lastname@example.org. We'd love to hear from you!

-Previously an experienced faculty member, Leeann holds a Post Masters Certificate in Curriculum Design and is a doctoral candidate in the Distance Education EdD at Athabasca University.
+Previously an experienced faculty member, Leeann holds a Post Masters Certificate in Curriculum Design and Doctorate in Education from Athabasca University.
 Leeann is an advocate for the culture of folio thinking pedagogy and its potential to revolutionize KPU's learning landscape.

 Leeann loves to garden, quilt and relax at her island home and is always up for a culinary challenge as a self-taught chef.

 The Magician: Gives the illusion that juggling numerous tasks is as simple as Abracadabra, and has the ability to see the possibilities and strengths in people and systems.